 This has been a long project with lots to learn, but today marks the last of the code.
 As the American professor Angela Duckworth said, “enthusiasm is common; endurance is rare” – it took enthusiasm to start day 1 of this series, but here you are on day 84 just finishing a huge project, so it’s clear you’ve got great endurance as well.

-This project has already drawn upon some important SwiftUI features such as tab bars, context menus, and the environment; some important Swift features such as
+This project has already drawn upon some important SwiftUI features such as tab bars, swipe actions, and the environment; some important Swift features such as

 Result, and advanced access control; and even some important iOS features such as Core Image and scanning codes with the camera.
 Today we’re going to add the icing on the cake, which is loading and saving data using

 UserDefaults, adding a context menu, and showing alerts using the UserNotification framework.

 This is what great apps look like: they lean on a variety of language and system features to build great user experiences that go beyond what SwiftUI can do by itself.
 Yes, SwiftUI is an awesome way to build apps, but it’s only the beginning – iOS is capable of so much more, and as much as it sounds like a cliche the only limit to what you can make is your imagination.

 Today you have three topics to work through, in which you’ll load and save data with